Blog

 Data Gaps or Missing Information: Missing records for certain stages of the sample’s handling, such as when it arrived, who handled it, or what tests were performed, highlight tracking failures.

-Delayed or Inaccurate Status Updates: The medical LIS doesn’t update sample statuses in real-time or frequently shows incorrect statuses, making it difficult to know where a sample is all the time.
+Delayed or Inaccurate Status Updates: The medical LIS doesn’t update sample statuses in real-time or frequently displays incorrect statuses, making it difficult to know the location of a sample at any given time.

-Difficulty Locating Samples: The LIS software takes excessive time to search for and retrieve information on specific samples, indicating inefficiency in the system's search and tracking functions.
+Difficulty Locating Samples: The LIS software takes too long to search for and retrieve information on specific samples, indicating inefficiency in the system's search and tracking functions.

 Relying on Manual Tracking Methods: Lab staff resort to manual logs, spreadsheets, or other non-system tools to track samples, which reflects inadequacies in the LIS system’s tracking capabilities.